Quantum binary polyhedral groups and their actions on quantum planes: Questions for further study

 \begin{question} Let $A$ be an Artin-Schelter regular algebra of global dimension $3$.
 What are the finite dimensional Hopf algebras that act inner faithfully on and preserve the grading of $A$ with trivial homological determinant? \end{question}

-Moreover, recall Proposition \ref{pro0.6}, we have that $R^H$ is AS-Gorenstein, for all $H$-actions on $R$ in Theorem \ref{thm0.4}.
+Moreover, recall Proposition \ref{pro0.5}: we have that $R^H$ is AS Gorenstein, for all $H$-actions on $R$ in Theorem \ref{thm0.4}.
 This suggests the following question pertaining to Hopf actions on AS regular algebras of global dimension $n$.
-Recall that Hopf coaction is dual to Hopf action, to say, a Hopf algebra $H$ acts on an algebra $R$ from the left if and only if its dual Hopf algebra $K:=H^{\circ}$ coacts on $R$ from the right.
+Recall that Hopf coaction is dual to Hopf action, that is to say, a Hopf algebra $H$ acts on an algebra $R$ from the left if and only if its dual Hopf algebra $K:=H^{\circ}$ coacts on $R$ from the right.

 \begin{question} Let $K$ be a finite dimensional Hopf algebra quotient of the standard quantum special linear group ${\mathcal O}_q(SL_n(k))$ that coacts on the skew polynomial ring $k_q[v_1,\cdots,v_n]$ naturally.
-Is the co-invariant subring $k_q[v_1,\cdots,v_n]^{co K}$ Artin-Schelter Gorenstein? \end{question}
+Is the co-invariant subring $k_q[v_1,\cdots,v_n]^{\mathrm{co} K}$ Artin-Schelter Gorenstein? \end{question}

 Observe that we assume that all $H$-actions on $R$ in this work have trivial homological determinant.
 This begs the question of whether a classification result could be obtained for $H$-actions on $R$ with {\it arbitrary} homological determinant.
-Naturally, this would be a quantum analogue of such a result for actions of finite subgroups of $GL_2(k)$ on $k[u,v]$ in classic invariant theory.
+Naturally, this would be a quantum analogue of such a result for actions of finite subgroups of $GL_2(k)$ on $k[u,v]$ in classical invariant theory.
 This prompts several questions, some of which are given below.

-\begin{question} Assume Hypothesis~\ref{hyp0.1}. \begin{enumerate} \item What are the finite dimensional Hopf algebras $H$ that act on an Artin-Schelter regular algebra $R$ (of global dimension two), with the action having arbitrary homological determinant? \item For the actions in part (a), when are the corresponding invariant rings $R^H$ Artin-Schelter regular?
+\begin{question} Consider the following questions. \begin{enumerate} \item What are the finite dimensional Hopf algebras $H$ that act on an Artin-Schelter regular algebra $R$ (of global dimension two), with the action having arbitrary homological determinant? \item For the actions in part (a), when are the corresponding invariant rings $R^H$ Artin-Schelter regular?
 When are they Artin-Schelter Gorenstein? \end{enumerate} \end{question}

 More generally for the first question in part (b), we ask if there is a version of the Shephard-Todd-Chevalley theorem for finite dimensional Hopf actions on AS regular algebras.
 This task has been addressed for finite group actions on skew polynomial rings \cite{KKZ:STC}.

 On the other hand, in the view of a noncommutative McKay correspondence in our context, there are many questions that can be posed.
 For example, it would be useful to have an analogue of the following theorem of Auslander.

 \begin{theorem} (Auslander) \cite[Theorems~5.15]{LeuschkeWiegand} Let $G$ be a finite subgroup of $SL_n(k)$ and let $S$ be the polynomial ring $k[v_1, \dots, v_n]$.
 Then, $S \# G$ is isomorphic to $\End_{S^G}(S)$ as rings. \end{theorem}